-The Storm Surge Unit, part of the Technical Support Branch, is a small group of highly trained meteorologists and oceanographers specializing in predicting storm surge heights accompanying landfalling tropical cyclones using the Sea, Lake, and Overland Surges from Hurricanes (SLOSH) computer model.
+The Storm Surge Unit, part of the Technology and Science Branch, is a small group of highly trained meteorologists and oceanographers specializing in predicting storm surge heights accompanying landfalling tropical cyclones using the Sea, Lake, and Overland Surges from Hurricanes (SLOSH) computer model.
 As an integral part of the National Hurricane Center, the Storm Surge Unit produces operational SLOSH model predictions of the storm surge threat for landfalling hurricanes as well as model storm surge simulations of hypothetical storms for federal, state, and local emergency managers used in evacuation planning and storm preparation.
 Additionally, the Storm Surge Unit performs post-storm analyses and storm surge model verification and continually conducts education and outreach to alert the public of the dangers of storm surge.

 The Storm Surge Unit models and predicts storm surge vulnerability over a large area which includes the United States Atlantic and Gulf coasts, Hawaii, Puerto Rico, the U.S. Virgin Islands, and the Bahamas (SLOSH model coverage).
 The Storm Surge Unit is staffed during normal office hours, and 24 hours a day when a tropical cyclone threatens to make landfall as a hurricane in one of the listed SLOSH basin coverage areas.
 These storm surge operations typically begin when a hurricane warning is issued, approximately 36 hours prior to the onset of tropical storm force winds, and continue until the threat from storm surge subsides.
 The Storm Surge Unit provides operational products and services during this period.